Azure/AKS-DevSecOps-Workshop/docs/modules/Module1/lab-workloadidentity.md

 EOF
 ```

 2. Establish Federated Identity.
 The namespace and service account name are used to create the subject identifier in the federation.
-Once this is setup, this application will now trust tokens coming from our Kubernetes cluster.
+Once this is setup, this Managed Identity will now trust tokens coming from our Kubernetes cluster.
 ```bash
 az identity federated-credential create --name myfederatedIdentity --identity-name "${USER_ASSIGNED_IDENTITY_NAME}" --resource-group "${RG_NAME}" --issuer "${AKS_OIDC_ISSUER}" --subject system:serviceaccount:"${SERVICE_ACCOUNT_NAMESPACE}":"${SERVICE_ACCOUNT_NAME}"
 ```